 Back in the States, Paul's big break came when he landed a recurring role in the hit TV series Sisters in 1992.
 He played the role of Kirby Quimby Philby for two years, and managed to fit in several roles in TV movies at the same time, including The Fire Next Time (1993), starring Richard Farnsworth and Bonnie Bedelia.
 He made his major motion picture debut as Alicia Silverstone's brother Josh in the hit movie Clueless (1995).
 Later that same year, he appeared in another feature called Halloween: The Curse of Michael Myers.
 Despite a wide release, the movie was a bomb both critically and financially, and Paul's career faltered.

 His next role was that of Paris in Romeo + Juliet (1996), an updated version of Shakespeare's classic, starring Leonardo DiCaprio.
 Paul made two appearances on the TV version of Clueless in 1996, not re-creating the role he'd played in the movie, but playing a new character, Sonny.
 In The Object of My Affection (1998), he landed a co-starring role as a gay man with whom Jennifer Aniston falls in love.
 Paul played a supporting role in The Cider House Rules (2000), based on John Irving's novel.
 The film was a critical success as well as a hit at the box office and it was nominated for awards worldwide, including several Academy Awards.

-On February 23, 2003, he married his girlfriend of five years, film publicist Julie Yaeger, who has since given birth to their son.
+On February 23, 2003, he married his girlfriend of five years, film publicist Julie Yaeger, with whom he has a son, Jack, and a daughter, Darby.
 They live in Manhattan.

 Paul Rudd Filmography